-The Department of Education defines "...an excused absence as being an absence due to illness, doctor appointment, bereavement, family emergencies, and out-of-school suspensions."
+Pursuant to A.R.S. § 15-901(A)(1), excused absences are identified by the Department of Education.
+The Department of Education defines an excused absence as an absence due to illness, doctor appointment, mental or behavioral health, homelessness, bereavement, family emergencies, time necessary to process for the armed forces, and out-of-school suspensions.
+Pursuant to A.R.S. § 15-803(A)(2), in order for any of the above absences to be excused, a child who is under 16 years of age must be accompanied by a parent, guardian, or a person authorized by a parent.
 All other cases of absence, whether reported by the parent/guardian or not, shall be considered unexcused.
 Arizona state law (15-802.A, 15-803.E) requires every child between the ages of 6 and 16 to attend school while it is in session unless the student is ill.
-The state considers a student "habitually truant" when they have accumulated five or more unexcused absences or an accumulation of more than ten percent of the required number of school days of excused and unexcused absences. to attend school 90% of the time could result in a citation being issued and the student being retained in the current grade level the following year.
+The state considers a student "habitually truant" when they have accumulated five or more unexcused absences or an accumulation of more than ten percent of the required number of school days of excused and unexcused absences.
+Failure to attend school 90% of the time could result in a citation being issued and the student being retained in the current grade level the following year.
 (Students who are chronically ill should request a Chronic Illness form to be completed by the student's doctor).
-An unexcused absence of ten consecutive days or longer will automatically result in the withdrawal of the student from the ACA.
+An unexcused absence of ten consecutive days or longer will automatically result in the withdrawal of the student from the Academy.
 Teachers will not provide homework and/or class work in advance for unexcused absences.